β

 The colors

-One issue that can arise when implementing a dark theme for a design system is ensuring that all colors used in the system are still visible and distinguishable.
-Additionally, certain colors may not have existed in the design system's palette and need to be added specifically for use in the dark theme.
+One issue that can arise when implementing a dark theme for a design system is ensuring that all colors used in the system remain visible and distinguishable.
+Additionally, certain colors may not have been present in the design system's palette and need to be added specifically for use in the dark theme.
 We used general tokens and semantic tokens to manage the palette.

 β